SFTtech/openage/building.md

 for setup CDs is almost finished).

 We use the `cmake` system for all our building needs.
-The `configure` script is an cmake wrapper that will create a build directory and invoke cmake with the appropriate flags.
+The `configure` script is a cmake wrapper that will create a build directory and invoke cmake with the appropriate flags.
 The Makefile in the project root is created by cmake, and acts as a wrapper around several useful features.

-For more build system internals, see [buildsystem/doc](buildsystem/doc).
+For more build system internals, see [doc/buildsystem](doc/buildsystem).

 ### For developers/users who want to try the project